anant5/stock_predict/README.md

 4. Train models by clicking the button so you can get the recent data.

 ## Usage
-Visit the homepage to see the stock predictions for the specified companies.
+-Visit the homepage to see the stock predictions for the specified companies.
-The table displays past 5 days of historical stock prices and the forecasted next 10 days of stock prices.
+-The table displays past 5 days of historical stock prices and the forecasted next 10 days of stock prices.
-Scroll horizontally within the table to view the full content.
+-Scroll horizontally within the table to view the full content.
 ## Technologies Used
-Django
+-Django
-Pandas
+-Pandas
-NumPy
+-NumPy
-Scikit-learn
+-Scikit-learn
-yfinance
+-yfinance